 What trips am I required to attend?
 You must attend any and all scheduled performances.
 All costs of trips are paid by the University.

 Is Band Camp required?
 Can I miss part of it?
 Band Camp is required.
 Excused conflicts with Band Camp are limited and rare, and they must be worked out with the Director of Athletic Bands months in advance.
 Conflicts that are not excusable include vacations.

-I'm in a Drum and Bugle Corps.
+I'm in DCI.
 Can I miss part of band camp if I'm at Finals?
 You can miss part of band camp as long as you are performing at finals.
 Once your drum corps has been eliminated from competition, you must immediately depart and report for Jaguar Marching Band camp.
 Do not remain there as a spectator.
 Keep in mind that you may be an alternate until you have caught up on our fundamentals and drill for that season.

 What will we get accomplished during Band Camp?
 Before the end of camp, the band will learn an entire new halftime show, as well as the pregame show.
 Progress will be made on learning a second halftime show as well.
 Also, school songs and stands tunes will be learned to play at the football games.

 How do I condition myself in preparation for Band Camp?
 You will spend the majority of each day during band camp outside in the hot sun, march, and playing your horn.
 It is very important that all members get their bodies acclimated to being active outdoors before showing up to Band Camp.
 Walking, running, or jogging outside in the heat is a great way to prepare yourself for Band Camp.
 Also, get into playing shape by practicing your instrument before camp begins.